AM Basics & Station Setup

 inductance, particularly the driver RF bypass capacitor connections.

-and each cable is terminated by a 2 100 ohm resistors, one at each
+and each cable is terminated by a 2 100 ohm resistors, one at the end of each

-The gate waveform produced by a single IXDD414 driver driving
+The gate waveform produced by a single IXDD614 or IXDD414 driver driving

 2 FQA11N90 MOSFETs is

 a true square wave on 160 meters.
 This results

 in a very stable and efficient class E amplifier.

 This 2 module class E RF amplifier uses 2 RF output transformers, one for each